learn-co-curriculum/rails-5-api-template/README.md

 ## Objectives

 * learn how to make a new rails 5 API applciation
-* Setting up RSpec & Active Model Serializers
+* Setting up Active Model Serializers
 * Creating a CRUD API

 ## Introduction